hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - sponsored by US-CERT, the office of Cybersecurity and Communications at the U.S. Department of Homeland Security
   - goal: <span style="color: #bb6600;">easier to share data</span> across tools, vulnerability repositories, and security services
   - industry organizations <span style="color: #bb6600;">publish and inform</span> users of known security findings and vulnerabilities
+  - Cisco and other industry organizations publish and inform users of known security findings and vulnerabilities: <span style="color: #bb6600;">Common Vulnerabilities and Exposures</span>

 - <mark style="background: #e0ffff;">Zero Trust Model</mark>